Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 \subsection{${\rm U(1)}_{L_\mu-L_\tau}$ gauge boson}

 Figure~\ref{fig:Limit_LmuLtau_SN1987A} presents our limit (blue solid lines) and future sensitivity in HK with $d_{\rm SN}=10\ {\rm kpc}$ (blue dashed lines) on ${\rm U(1)}_{L_\mu-L_\tau}$ gauge bosons, $Z'$.
 Our constraint and future sensitivity are applicable for the small kinetic mixing up to a natural one, $|\varepsilon| \lesssim g_{\mu-\tau}/70$ in eq.~(\ref{epsilonnatural}).
 We confirm the results in the NO and IO cases are the same within 20\% level.
-In this figure we include other relevant constraints from the other SN 1987A arguments (green shaded region enclosed by dotted line) \cite{Croon:2020lrf,Cerdeno:2023kqo}, CMB \cite{Sandner:2023ptm}, contribution of $Z'$ bosons to the effective number of neutrino species $\Delta N_{\rm eff}$ \cite{Escudero:2019gvw} and stellar cooling, which is rescaled from \cite{An:2013yfc,Hardy:2016kme}.
+We include other relevant constraints from the other SN 1987A arguments (green shaded region enclosed by dotted line) \cite{Croon:2020lrf,Cerdeno:2023kqo}, contribution of $Z'$ bosons to the effective number of neutrino species $\Delta N_{\rm eff}$ (light-gray shaded region) \cite{Escudero:2019gvw}, stellar cooling (mid-gray shaded region), which is rescaled from \cite{An:2013yfc,Hardy:2016kme}, and CMB (dark-gray shaded region) \cite{Sandner:2023ptm}.
 We also show the preferred regions to explain the Hubble constant tension (yellow band) \cite{Escudero:2019gvw}.
 Note that constraints by the stellar cooling stem from kinetic mixing of $Z'$ with photons and electrons and depend on the value of the kinetic mixing, $\varepsilon$.
-In figure~~\ref{fig:Limit_LmuLtau_SN1987A}, the constraints by the Borexino and stellar cooling with a natural value of $\varepsilon=-g_{\mu-\tau}/70$ are shown.
+In figure~~\ref{fig:Limit_LmuLtau_SN1987A}, the constraints by the stellar cooling with a natural value of $\varepsilon=-g_{\mu-\tau}/70$ are shown.
 For $\varepsilon=0$, these constraints are invalid.